 Subproperty of: E5 Event.
 P11 had participant (participated in): E39 Actor

-Quantification: many to one, necessary (1,1:0,1)
+Quantification: many to one, necessary (1,1:0,n)

 Scope note: This property links an E67 Birth event to an E21 Person as a participant in the role of birth-giving mother.